Metropolitan Green Belt: Extension and reduction

 London's green belt was extended after 1955, in places to a distance of 35 miles out.
 The belt is subject to minor annual variations, and covers an area approximately three times the size of London.

 Extension has taken place to take in large parts of the Surrey Hills, Chiltern Hills and three of the areas known as various Wealds including Epping Forest, as such extension pre-dates certain largely duplicative protections which cover those areas, particularly Areas of Outstanding Natural Beauty.
 Redesignation includes for transport or civil engineering infrastructure, housing and non-agricultural industry, retail and non-green or blue buffer leisure.
 In general agriculture and open-air leisure uses, including golf courses, and fresh water reservoirs (often used for sailing), can be designated green belt land.

 All Local Authorities have the option of limited green belt land release in their Local Plans, according to legally necessary "exceptional circumstances" envisioned by the 1955 Act.

+Areas of Metropolitan Open Land within Greater London were given the same protection from 1976 though did not form part of the belt.